 Here at The Law Offices Of William Catterton we suggest that each client’s estate plan should be reviewed at least once every three years.
 Changes in the client’s life such as their assets, their health or changes in the family can have a serious impact on the plan.
 It is sometimes unrealistic to expect that the plan established today will be exactly what is needed perhaps 10 to 20 or 30 years from now.
 Assets can change as well as family situations.
 Each time we review your estate plan, we will make sure that it reflects your wishes and desires.
 We will help you to reduce possible court costs, as well as other costs that may arise, in handling your estate.

-We have been practicing law in Texas since 1976.
-In those years, we have had an opportunity to deal with the ends and outs of estate planning to include wills, trusts, powers of attorney and directives to physicians.
-We continue to keep up with changes in the law that can have an effect on you and your estate.
+Mr. Catterton has been practicing law in Texas since 1976.
+In those years, he has had an opportunity to deal with the ends and outs of estate planning to include wills, trusts, powers of attorney and directives to physicians.
+Mr. Catterton continues to keep up with changes in the law that can have an effect on you and your estate.